 6.)
 Software Risk Management:

 What if you had a unified view of the system-level risks associated in your software application focusing on critical factors such as resiliency, robustness and efficiency?
 Going one step further to gain a common cross-platform, cross-technology score that becomes a default gating mechanism for production promotion manifests into a robust software risk management practice.
-CAST’s Health Dashboard provides digital leaders insights to protect their business and making smarter IT decisions.
+CAST’s CAST Management Dashboard provides digital leaders insights to protect their business and making smarter IT decisions.

 7.)
 Intercept Security Flaws: